 - Remove the foil and cage from the bottle, keeping your thumb on the cork to prevent any rogue misfires.

 - Locate the seam of the bottle.
 Position the seam upwards so that you can slide the saber along the seam.

 - Place the thumb of your non-dominant hand in the punt of the bottle.
 Rest the bottle in your palm, supported by your fingers.

 - In one fluid motion, quickly slide the saber along the seam of the bottle at a 45-degree angle.
 Like a golf swing, do not stop at the point of contact, instead follow through past the lip of the bottle.

 - Catch the escaping Champagne with a nearby flute or coupe.

 - Rejoice with cheers at a successful sabrage!

-- We kindly ask you to when possible, locate the dislodged cork, recycle it properly, and look around for any broken glass.
+- We kindly ask you to when possible, locate the dislodged cork and recycle it properly.

 What to Avoid